-The Bureau of Economic Analysis reports nominal GDP for each year and quarter.
-In 2017, the nominal U.S. GDP was $19.485 trillion.
-The BEA publishes the current U.S. GDP in the Interactive Tables, "Table 1.1.5.
-Gross Domestic Product."
+The Bureau of Economic Analysis (BEA) reports the current U.S. GDP for each year and quarter.
+In 2019, the nominal U.S. GDP was $21.427 trillion.

 When the BEA reports quarterly GDP, it presents it as an annualized rate.
 This tells you that the economy would produce that amount for the year if it kept going at the same rate.
 Each month, the agency revises the quarterly estimate as it receives updated data.